|

 is a smaller pellet about half the size (approx. 3/8" long and

 1/16" around).
-We order these through our local feed stores, each
+We order these through our local feed stores in Greeneville, each

 product from a different feed store, as it turns out, because each store